 As a top 5 Canadian university and one of the top 100 in the world, home to more than 500 graduate programs, 200 undergraduate programs and 450 active student groups, and 4 campuses in Alberta, the University has prioritized efforts within the Library and and Centre for Teaching and Learning to partner with faculty and students to adapt and adopt open educational resources to increase access, reduce costs, and support exploration of OER-enabled teaching practices.

 From 2014-2017, the University of Alberta administered the Campus Alberta OER Initiative, a $2M provincial grant program funded by the Ministry of Advanced Education to increase awareness and use of OER throughout the province.
 The provincial community of practice (Alberta OER) is now coordinated from within the University of Alberta in collaboration with other institutions in Alberta.

-The University of Alberta OER (Open Educational Resources) Awards. announced November 15, 2017, is a collaboration between the Provost Office, Centre for Teaching and Learning, and University Libraries. $75,000 has been allocated for the 2018/19 academic year to support the use of OER to benefit teaching and learning through increasing access and discoverability of learning resources and contributing to student cost savings.
+The University of Alberta OER (Open Educational Resources) Awards began November 15, 2017, is continuing into the second year as a collaboration between the Provost Office, Centre for Teaching and Learning, and University Libraries to support the use of OER to benefit teaching and learning through increasing access and discoverability of learning resources and contributing to student cost savings.

 Campus Entities Most Active in Efforts Advancing OER:

 Mechanisms to Support OER Included in the Following: